sh4r11f/NMA-rep-drift/README.md

 2. For Jupyter notebook, there is "Download as" option in File menu of Jupyter notebook.
 You can select Python (.py) from the list of available options.

-## Access data folders in Google Drive to a colab notebook:
+## Access data folders in Google Drive from a Colab notebook:

 ``` python